dwringer/a3system/README.md

         _nil = [<target-name>] execVM "mkcivs\fragbomb.sqf";  // Fragmentation
 ```

+I included a couple of functions with this module that make use of the features
+in lambda/: fnc_neighbors and fnc_closest.  fnc_neighbors accepts a target
+object, array, and distance parameter, returning all objects from the array
+within the specified distance of the target.  fnc_closest works similarly but
+accepts an (optional) integer _n_ instead of distance, returning the [n]
+closest objects.

 # randint
 This module is purely experimental and does nothing but attempt to add another
 flavor to the random number generation in the simulation.
 No guarantees are